MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

     likely you should ignore that person as they are toxic to actually solving the problem.
 There are definitely unsolvable problems, but little time is wasted thinking on an unsolved problem that would help the world.

+### What is the state of the art?

+Algorithms for solving TSP (using the term solving loosely here) fall into three broad categories: <b>Exact</b>, <b>Constructive</b>, and <b>Iterative</b>, or some combination of those three.

+#### Exact

+Exact algorithms are exponential or factorial in nature and if you believe that <b>P != NP</b> then you also believe that these are the only category of algorithms that can solve the problem outright.
+They usually involve some level of brute forcing, so checking every possible path and looking for the best solution, and or branch and bounding, which seeks to eliminate large portions of the search space by ignoring all paths we already have a shorter path than.
+In <b>2D-TSP</b> (only looking at point sets that lie entirely in the plane) it has long been known that a correct ordering will have no self-intersections (the path crossing it self), so that could also be used as a path elimination condition.

+Obviously since we wish to prove <b>P = NP</b> we can safely ignore this category of algorithms, at least until quantum computers start working at scale.

+#### Constructive

+A construction is the idea of making a path directly and submitting it as your answer.
+The easiest construction to understand would be the greedy/nearest neighbor algorithm which simply starts at a random point and then goes to the next closest point and repeats this process until we have visited all of the points.
+Any non-brute force algorithm will start with a construction at the very least.
+My goal in this project is to create a construction that matches the output of the exact algorithms.

+The closest construction to the "correct construction" that I have found (i.e. the one I think has the most promise) is the <b>Match Twice and Stich Algorithm</b> (MTS) ([Kahng, 2004](#links)).
+MTS constructs a series of disjoint cycles and stiches them together.
+The next question, is why does this algorithm fail?
+I believe that it correctly recognizes that loops within the greedy matches of the graph are an important part of structure of the problem, but since they only have explored disjoint cycles they have missed the recursive element of the problem.
+This will be explored more in [Chapter 2](#chapter-2) as we start to identify the structures of TSP graphs.

+#### Iterative
+Traditionally, constructive algorithms have been seen as worse than iterative algorithms because if you take any failed construction (i.e. a construction that does not produce the correct ordering) you can always improve the construction by using an iterative approach (<b>swapping segments of the path with each other until you reach some local minima</b>).
+This usually results in a sub-optimal minima except for in very small problems, but it gives the illusion of improvement and understanding.

+A common problem I have encountered in writing algorithms like these (k-opt, lowest insertion from convex hull), is that they often work quite well up to a point, but when you try and make the leap to the next harder problem you fail unexpectedly.
+You are then left with no rationale behind why you failed, aside from that the problem got too big or your initial construction was somehow flawed.

+Since your algorithm doesn't really understand the structure of the graph, you are a like a blind man who wants to visit his home at the bottom of a hill.
+He will get to the bottom of the hill that he is on and declare "I must be close to my house, for I am at the bottom of the hill", when in reality his hill and his house are across town.
+Sometimes he may even luck out and start on the right hill, but until he can reliably find the right hill, he will be lost.

+You should therefore be very skeptical of people who say "We have made a great improvement in the state of the art: our algorithm is within 2% of the optimal ordering!".
+They very well might be within the bound they stated, but it is very hard to tell how close they actually are to the correct ordering.
+After all, India and America both have beaches, but to say that you are in India because you can hear the ocean is fallacious indeed.

+## Chapter 2
-## Chapter 2: Mountains of Madness
+## Mountains of Madness

 So far I hope I have conveyed/answered the following:

 * What is The Traveling Salesman Problem(TSP)?
 * Why should I care about TSP?
-* The solution to TSP, if one exists, lies in building up abstractions like a topographer builds terrain on a map
+* The solution to TSP, if one exists, lies in building up abstractions like a topographer builds terrain on a map, rather than iterative improvement

 So the next question would be: <B>What terrain features exist on our map?</b>

 Note that in this section I will be defining some of these features in non-traditional ways if you are coming from graph theory.
 This is so that our data-structures can more readily fit the problem at hand.
-If there is overlap, I will redefine these terms so that we can distinguish them from their more basic versions you would have seen in algorithms like BFS, DFS and the like.
+If there is overlap, I will redefine these terms so that we can distinguish them from their more basic versions you would have seen in algorithms like <b>BFS, DFS</b> and the like.

 ### Segment

-  A Segment (also known as an Edge in graph theory), is a connection between two points and a distance provided  by the cost function.
+  A <b>Segment</b> (also known as an <b>Edge</b> in graph theory), is a connection between two points and a distance provided by the cost function.

 Segment( P<sub>1</sub> , P<sub>2</sub> ) = struct{